Vector35/Sidekick-public/docs/guide/suggestions.md

 - `Suggest Variable Names`
 - `Suggest Struct/Field Names`

+These actions are also available from the `Plugins->Sidekick` menu.

 (Note: Structure and field name suggestions will not be generated if [Structure Recovery](./structures.md) has not been performed first.)

 ## Applying Suggestions